DatavenueLiveObjects/Azure-Event-Hub-connector-to-install-on-Azure/README.md

 ```

 The `resourceGroup` and `appServicePlanName` should correspond to values provided during App Service Plan creation. `appName` will be used to uniquely identify the deployed connector app.
 Please keep in mind that `appName` must be unique application name in whole `azurewebsites.net` subdomain to avoid dns collision.

+### Manual deployment to a Linux VM

+It is also possible to use one of the releases at https://github.com/DatavenueLiveObjects/Azure-Event-Hub-connector-to-install-on-Azure/releases by manually executing the application on a Linux VM.

 **Azure login**